RaimelMedina/QAOALandscapes/README.md

 [![Dev](https://img.shields.io/badge/docs-dev-blue.svg)](https://raimelmedina.github.io/QAOALandscapes/dev/)

-QAOALandscapes is a Julia package for simulating the QAOA algorithm for MaxCut type problems with the goal of understanding and exploring the classical optimization landscape.
+QAOALandscapes is a Julia package for exactly simulating the QAOA algorithm for general p-spin problems with the goal of understanding and exploring the classical optimization landscape.
 We would like to understand why some of the heuristic initialization/optimization strategies out there work the way they do.
 Currently, three initialization/optimization strategies are implemented:

 - Transition states.
 - Interpolation (Interp) strategy.